easydns/chapps/README.md

 Starting with version 0.4.0, a REST API service is included, based on FastAPI, and using SQLAlchemy with the MySQLclient backend.
-A service template for the API is provided, as well as a socket template and an **nginx** example config, for using a UDS to proxy between the web and the application.
-Alternatively, Gunicorn can be used to launch Uvicorn workers and serve the API directly.
+A service template for the API is provided, as well as a socket unit and an **nginx** example config, for using a UDS to proxy between the web and the application.
+By default, Gunicorn is used to launch Uvicorn workers which serve the API directly on port 8080.
+The precise details may be adjusted in the `chapps-api-gunicorn.service` unit file.

 It is also possible that other approaches are preferred at other sites.
 The extra files, provided in the `install` directory, are provided in the hope that they may be useful.

 The API is self-documenting.
-Once it is running, visit it at `/docs/` to browse the documentation.
+Once it is running, visit it at `<server>:8080/redoc/` or `<server>:8080/docs/` to browse the documentation.

 The API service needs to have the same configuration as the other CHAPPS services it is meant to manage.
 Since it instantiates policy objects, it is best to simply provide the same copy of the config to all related nodes.
-Please note that the API service is completely separate from the policy service(s), and need not run on the same server, and in fact, probably should not run on the same server, with the policy service.
+Please note that the API service is completely separate from the policy service(s), and need not run on the same server -- and in fact probably _should_ not run on the same server -- with the policy service.

 ## Outbound Services